 Portobello mushrooms, like all mushrooms, are very versatile.
-Stuffed, griddled, sautéed, au gratin or baked, they always inspire me with delicious new ideas.
-In today’s recipe, they make for a scrumptious miniature alternative to traditional pizza.
+Stuffed, griddled, sautéed, au gratin or baked, they always inspire us with delicious new ideas.
+In this recipe they make for a scrumptious miniature alternative to traditional pizza.

-I prepared two different toppings, based on the two most famous pizzas in the world: marinara with addition of anchovies and the classic margherita.
-However, you’re free to personalise them with your favourite pizza toppings!
-These Portobello mushrooms make for an original secondo or a round of starters at an informal lunch with friends.
+Two different toppings based on the two most famous pizzas in the world: Marinara with addition of anchovies and the classic Margherita.
+These Portobello mushrooms make for an original secondo piatto or a starter at an informal lunch with friends.

 Serves: 4 | Preparation time: 10 mins | Cooking time: 20 mins

 - Portobello mushrooms: 8

 - Canned anchovies: 3 to 4